jeffjc97/CS-171-Evolving-Alliances/README.md

 # Acknowledgements

 We used [Correlates of War](http://www.correlatesofwar.org/) for our alliance data.
 We also used a template from [html5up](http://html5up.net/directive) for our home page and edited it slightly to our color scheme.
+We also used FontAwesome, jQuery, and D3 JavaScript libraries.